Kinovea/kinovea-docs/source/annotation/annotation_tools.rst

 Drawings are attached to a specific key image.
 Deleting the key image deletes all the drawings attached to it.

-Drawings have a context menu that can be used to access style and visibility configuration, tool-specific options, tracking management, copy and paste functions and deletion.
+Drawings have a context menu that can be used to access style options, visibility configuration, tool-specific functions, tracking management, copy and paste support and deletion.

 Right clicking the viewport with a tool active opens the color profile (default style management) at the page of the active tool.